top of page

 Executive Director

 Loyda Colon is a Nuyorican, born and raised in the projects of the Lower East Side.
-They have been an organizer and activist for over two decades, fighting for freedom for all people, including through struggles for racial justice, rights of LGBT and gender nonconforming people, economic justice, and against police and state violence.
+They have been an organizer and activist for over two decades, including through struggles for racial justice, rights of LGBT and gender nonconforming people, economic justice, and against police and state violence.
 Loyda first joined the Justice Committee as a member in the 2006, served as Co-Coordinator, and became full-time staff as JC's Co-Director in 2013.
 Loyda initiated JC's copwatch program, which helped to form NYC's Cop Watch Alliance; and leads JC program work, including organizing families whose loved ones were murdered by police, integrating healing practice in the organizing, leadership development of members, and digital and social media platforms.
-Prior to coming on staff full-time with the Justice Committee, Loyda's experience included serving as the first staff member/Interim Campaign Coordinator of Communities United for Police Reform (CPR); Coordinator of the Coalition for Community Safety at the Center for Constitutional Rights; Coordinator of The Audre Lorde Project's organizing work against police & state violence; and Coordinator of ALP's first LGBTST youth organizing program.
+Prior to coming on staff full-time with the Justice Committee, Loyda's experience included serving as the Coordinator of the Coalition for Community Safety at the Center for Constitutional Rights; Coordinator of The Audre Lorde Project's organizing work against police & state violence; and Coordinator of ALP's first LGBTST youth organizing program.

 Yul-san Liem